japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `computeValidLocalityLevels` walks over every internal registry and if it is not empty <<getLocalityWait, computes locality wait>> for the corresponding `TaskLocality` and proceeds with it only when the locality wait is not `0`.

-For `TaskLocality` with pending tasks, `computeValidLocalityLevels` asks `TaskSchedulerImpl` whether there is at least one executor alive (for xref:scheduler:TaskSchedulerImpl.adoc#isExecutorAlive[PROCESS_LOCAL], xref:scheduler:TaskSchedulerImpl.adoc#hasExecutorsAliveOnHost[NODE_LOCAL] and xref:scheduler:TaskSchedulerImpl.adoc#hasHostAliveOnRack[RACK_LOCAL]) and if so registers the `TaskLocality`.
+For `TaskLocality` with pending tasks, `computeValidLocalityLevels` asks `TaskSchedulerImpl` whether there is at least one executor alive (for scheduler:TaskSchedulerImpl.md#isExecutorAlive[PROCESS_LOCAL], scheduler:TaskSchedulerImpl.md#hasExecutorsAliveOnHost[NODE_LOCAL] and scheduler:TaskSchedulerImpl.md#hasHostAliveOnRack[RACK_LOCAL]) and if so registers the `TaskLocality`.

 NOTE: `computeValidLocalityLevels` uses <<sched, TaskSchedulerImpl>> that was given when <<TaskSetManager, `TaskSetManager` was created>>.